Distorted optimal transport

 \section{Concluding remarks}

-The framework of distorted optimal transport is proposed, and we obtain many results in this framework.
-As our main findings, we established universal optimality and duality for some classes of distortion functions and cost functions, and fully characterized universal optimality for ISS and SS distortion functions with linear cost.
+The framework of non-linear and distorted optimal transport is proposed, and we obtain many results in this framework.
+As our main findings, we established universal optimality and duality for some classes of non-linear expectations and cost functions, and fully characterized universal optimality for ISS and SS distortion functions with linear cost.
+The optimal copula is also illustrated with an application of economic production.
 Since the framework is new, there are many open questions, and we discuss some of them below.

 First, we have focused on transport on the real line, and the structure of the real line is used extensively.
 For the applications that motivated the paper, behavioral decision making, robust optimization and robust risk aggregation, the real line is the most natural space, but for other applications, more general spaces are needed.
 To extend our results to $\R^d$ with $d\ge 2$ or general Polish spaces requires thorough separate study.